A few months after my first hip surgery, my left knee became swollen.

 Maintaining a healthy weight when you have achy knees is very important and so is the food that you eat.

-Read my post on 11 ways to manage inflammation and get your sexy back where I discuss the types of food you should be eating and a lot more ways to start feeling better.
+Read my post on 11 ways to manage inflammation and get your sexy back where I discuss some of the best types of food to reduce inflammation.

 But for now, check out the suggestions below.